Isaac Hong: 2019–2023: JTBC's Superband, budding popularity

 On 29 January 2023, Hong appeared on Episodes 388 and 389 of MBC's show, King of Mask Singer, as Possibly Masked King Dumpling.
 In the first round, Hong competed against I am so touched (by the) Japchae (who was revealed to be Mija) where the pair sang "I Have a Girl" by Park Jin-young.
 Hong won the first round, receiving 79 votes vs Mija's 20.
 In the second round he performed "In Dream" by Lena Park against 'Sister-In-Law With High Self-Esteem' (who was later revealed to be Moon Hee-Ok), who performed "Hymn of Dreams" by Sim Soo-bong.
 Hong received 38 votes, losing to his opponent who received 61 votes.
-The same year, Hong released the song "Wind" (휘) which featured on the OST of the South Korean television series Kokdu: Season of Deity., "Give Me That Night" as part of the OST for South Korean television series My Perfect Stranger, and released a song for the OST of Perfect Shot (Opening) called "Shoot At Me".
+The same year, Hong released the song "Wind" which featured on the OST of the South Korean television series Kokdu: Season of Deity., "Give Me That Night" as part of the OST for South Korean television series My Perfect Stranger, and released a song for the OST of Perfect Shot (Opening) called "Shoot At Me".
 Hong returned to I Can See Your Voice as a guest panelist for the tenth episode.
 He also appeared in Episode 1, performing a cover of "Permission to Dance" by BTS as the opening for Season 10 alongside various other past participants.

 Hong was selected as a musician to take part of CJ Cultural Foundation's program Tune-Up as part of the 22nd selection group.
 This program, which "aims to support rookie and indie musicians producing, recording and promoting their music", allowed Hong to produce the EP everland alongside Jazz pianist Jin Soo-young.
 On April 26, 2023, the EP was released after "six months of close-knit collaboration" with Jazz pianist Jin Soo-young.
 The two musicians met through a mutual connection who suggested that they were musically compatible.
 The EP is a 22-minute listen featuring six songs, which are mostly sung in English.
 A pre-release of the EP's title track "(N)everland" came out as a Korean version of the EP's title track 'everland' on April the 6th 2023, announcing the collaboration between Hong and Soo-young.